rmadisetti3/LLMSYS/README.md

-# MAZE
+# LLMVULN
- This is the codebase for Multi Agent Zero-Day Exploit System orchestrated using Langchain, LangGraph and 3rd Party LLMs.
+ This is the codebase for Multi Agent One-Day Exploit System orchestrated using Langchain, LangGraph and 3rd Party LLMs.

 ### To run the project run the following commands:
 1. python3 -m venv .venv